Great Shefford Parish Council

 - Monitor and liaise with the appropriate authority on footpaths, highways, traffic, and social issues.

 - Foster and encourage community spirit by facilitating events such as the Parish Walk and the Country Fayre, and supporting initiatives like the Parish News, the Parish Plan, and litter-picking days.

 - Communicating its activities and concerns to the Parish residents.

-Funding for the Council’s activities is provided mostly by the parish precept element of the Council Tax which in 2010/11 was £10,711.
+Funding for the Council’s activities is provided mostly by the parish precept element of the Council Tax.